 Cressey College: a multi-site special school (5-19)

-We succeed where other schools have been unable to; and we succeed in the long term, not just briefly.
+At Cressey we succeed where previous schools have been unable to; and we succeed in the long term, not just briefly.
 Our approach has four building blocks.

 The first is that our approach is nurture-based, with positive management of behaviour, supported by a rewards system that helps promote positive outcomes.